 What if I’ve been declined for a mortgage already?

 If you’ve already been declined for a mortgage, get in touch with us today.
-We may be able to explain to you why it was that you were denied a mortgage the first time round, and what the best option will be for next time.
+We may be able to explain to you why it was that you were denied a mortgage the first time around, and what the best option will be for next time.

 Perhaps the issue was with the particular lender that you went to, and you would have better luck if you had gone to another lender instead.